juhotuho10/projects/Java/WeatherApp/README.md

 # WeatherApp
-A nice and simple weather APP with interactive UI that uses the OpenWeather API to getch weather data for places and cities
+A nice weather APP with interactive UI that uses the OpenWeather API to getch weather data for places and cities

 Created as the Final project for Programming 3 course in October 2023